This year’s TerraVita festival includes far-flung favorites, local icons and restaurants that don’t even exist yet.

 “Striking the balance between honoring traditions and exploring industry trends, we’re thankful to pay homage to the memory and impact of a legendary icon, Miss Edna Lewis,” Minton said in a release.
 “It’s an exciting time to come together, learn from each other and give back.”

-▪ East Meets West Dinner: The dinner, which joins chefs from both sides of North Carolina, features Brandon Sharp of Crossroads Chapel Hill at the Carolina Inn; Amanda Orser of Littler in Durham; Matthew Krenz of the Asbury in Charlotte; Justise Robbins of Chef & the Farmer in Kinston; Sam McGann of The Blue Point in Duck; Ashley Boyd of 300 East in Charlotte; and Jesse Roque of Never Blue in Hendersonville.
-One more chef will be added at a later date.
+▪ East Meets West Dinner: The dinner, which joins chefs from both sides of North Carolina, features Brandon Sharp of Crossroads Chapel Hill at the Carolina Inn; Amanda Orser of Littler in Durham; Matthew Krenz of the Asbury in Charlotte; Justise Robbins of Chef & the Farmer in Kinston; Sam McGann of The Blue Point in Duck; Ashley Boyd of 300 East in Charlotte; Jesse Roque of Never Blue in Hendersonville and Craig Love of Surf House Oyster Bar & Surf Camp in Carolina Beach.

 The Oct.
 17 meal will be served at The Carolina Inn.
 Tickets are $100.